|cover main news cv research data public teaching ENJ|

 You happen to have come across the homepage of Nadia L. Zakamska.

 Where I am now:

-Before I came to JHU, I was a research associate at Kavli Institute for Particle Astrophysics and Cosmology at SLAC/Stanford University and a five-year member at the Institute for Advanced Study.
+Before I came to JHU in 2011, I was a research associate at Kavli Institute for Particle Astrophysics and Cosmology at SLAC/Stanford University and a five-year member at the Institute for Advanced Study.
 I got my Ph.
 D. in Astrophysics from Princeton University in 2005.

 Rogemar Riffel, Associate Professor at Universidade Federal de Santa Maria, sabbatical visitor 2019-2020, supermassive black holes and feedback from active nuclei